 In our research, a recurring comment was about the pricing of classes, which ranged from 75 to up to 1450 dollars and was considered a big purchase by many people that we interviewed and tested with.
 While pricing was not something within our scope of investigation, it helped us learn more about users’ emotions in the process and the kind of information that would motivate them to make the purchasing decision.

-Navigation issues make finding the right classes more difficult
+- Navigation issues across the entire website make finding the right classes more difficult.

 After synthesizing our research findings and interview results, we realized that there were no obvious obstacles in terms of the checkout process itself — it was pretty standard across the board.
 On the other hand, pain points were identified in the process of looking for classes and learning about classes, and these pain points hindered customers from making their final purchasing decision even after adding them to the shopping cart.
 Therefore, we reframed our question.